MobBob - Smart Phone Controlled Desktop Robot

 myminifactory

-MobBob is a bipedal, walking robot controlled by your smart phone.
-He's controlled by an Arduino-compatible Bluno Nano microcontroller, and interfaces with the phone using Bluetooth LE.
-Here are some videos of MobBob in action: There is still a lot to do on the app, but here is the demo app seen in the video:http://bit.ly/1HCKTAB The app was written using the Unity game engine.
-I want to make the most of the capabilities and processing power of the mobile phone, and write apps that will let MobBob become a smart, autonomous, desktop companion.
-For example, I want to make use of the phone camera for computer vision, and also use the microphone for voice recognition.
-Still a lot to do, but I'm excited by the possibilities. :D Besides the 3D printed parts, this project also uses: - 4 metal gear micro servos from Arcbotics - DFRobot's Bluno Nano - Eneloop Mobile Booster Battery - Nexus 5 (or another smart phone - Android/iOS) - Micro breadboard, and various wires/cables To build MobBob, you need two of the LegPart, and then one of each of the others.
-I used hot glue to mount the phone holder and battery rack onto the servo brace.
-Gluing these on allows the builder to adjust things for their particular phone and batter.
-I tweaked the positions to get the battery and phone positions to balance the robot out.
-I used jumper wires to connect things, so almost no soldering is required.
-Also, the Arduino code, and the example Android code is available from my article on LetsMakeRobots.com.
-I wanted this project to be easy enough that someone new to robotics could make it.
-At the same time, I wanted the results be a robot that they could have fun playing with, and also be something that would impress their friends.
+MobBob is a walking robot controlled by your smartphone.
+He's powered by an Arduino-compatible Bluno Nano microcontroller, which interfaces with the phone using Bluetooth LE.
+The phone is connected to MobBob through the Bluno Nano.
+Here are some videos of MobBob in action: You can see MobBob in action on the demo app seen in the video here: http://bit.ly/1HCKTAB.
+The app was written using Unity, a game engine that allows me to make the most of the phone's capabilities and processing power.
+I want to write apps that will let MobBob become a smart, autonomous companion for your desktop.
+For example, I plan to use the phone camera for computer vision and the microphone for voice recognition.
+The possibilities are endless!
+This project uses several components: * 4 metal gear micro servos from Arcbotics * DFRobot's Bluno Nano * Eneloop Mobile Booster Battery * Nexus 5 (or another smart phone - Android/iOS) * Micro breadboard, and various wires/cables To build MobBob, you need two LegPart components and one of each of the other components.
+I used hot glue to mount the phone holder and battery rack onto the servo brace, allowing for adjustments based on your specific phone and battery.
+I connected everything with jumper wires, minimizing the need for soldering.
+The Arduino code and example Android code are available from my article on LetsMakeRobots.com.
+My goal is to create a project that's easy enough for beginners but still offers impressive results.
+With MobBob, you can have fun playing with it while also impressing your friends.

 With this file you will be able to print MobBob - Smart Phone Controlled Desktop Robot with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on MobBob - Smart Phone Controlled Desktop Robot.